What to know about the attempt on Trump's life and its aftermath

 Authorities said they believe the gunman’s AR-style rifle was purchased by his father.
 Kevin Rojek, FBI special agent in charge in Pittsburgh, said investigators do not yet know if Crooks took the gun without his father’s permission.

 Crooks graduated from Bethel Park High School in 2022.
-Jason Kohler, who said he attended the same high school but did not share any classes with Crooks, said Crooks was bullied at school and sat alone at lunchtime.
+Jason Kohler, who said he attended the same high school, said Crooks was bullied at school and sat alone at lunchtime.
 Other students mocked him for the clothes he wore, which included hunting outfits, Kohler said.

 “He was just a outcast, and you know how kids are nowadays,” Kohler told reporters.